 The College's achievements are the result of our collective awesomeness.

-Included in Book of 40 Transformative Institutions
+Named One of 40 Transformative Institutions

 Saint Mary’s was chosen as one of only 40 U.S. institutions in the 2013 edition of Colleges That Change Lives: 40 Schools That Will Change the Way You Think About Colleges.
 Saint Mary's is the only Catholic college – and the only California college – in the history of the 40-school compilation, which was originally created by former New York Times education editor Loren Pope to highlight exemplary liberal arts colleges that break the traditional Ivy League mold.
 It is widely recognized for identifying colleges that offer life-transforming educational experiences.
 Read the complete entry.